-The use of master clocks reached its peak sometime in the mid-20th century.
+The master clock system originated in the late 1800s and reached its peak sometime in the mid-20th century.
 During this time, large offices and factory buildings needed to keep workers on the exact same time schedule.
-This was achieved by using one master clock that was wired to various smaller clocks — called “slave clocks.”
-The master would keep time and synchronize the slaves via electronic signal.
-Thousands of these clocks were installed, in schools, offices, railway networks, telephone exchanges and factories the world over.
+Thousands of these clock networks were installed in schools, offices, railway networks, telephone exchanges and factories the world over.

-Up until the mid eighties, the master was almost always a pendulum clock housed in an ornate wooded case with a glass front door and a face (dial) mounted at the top, similar to a grandfather clock but with a less ornate case.
-They were usually quite beautiful and expensive, placed in high traffic areas where visitors could admire them.
-Some systems used magnets to keep the pendulums swinging, while others relied on mechanical mechanisms.
+Up until the mid-1980s, the master was almost always a pendulum clock housed in an ornate wooded case with a glass-front door and a dial mounted at the top.
+Its look was similar to a grandfather clock but with a less ornate case.
+They were usually quite beautiful and expensive, placed in high-traffic areas where visitors could admire them.
+Some systems used magnets to keep the pendulums swinging while others relied on mechanical mechanisms.

 Present-Day Master Clocks